This post may contain affiliate links.

 - Repeat the frying process with the remaining batter, wiping out the skillet with a paper towel in between batches or as needed.
 Add more cooking spray to wiped skillet before starting next batch.

-- Pancakes are best warm and fresh, but will keep airtight in the refrigerator for up to 5 days or in the freezer for up to 6 months and can be gently reheated in the micro or toaster.
+Storage: Pancakes are best warm and fresh, but will keep airtight in the refrigerator for up to 5 days or in the freezer for up to 6 months and can be gently reheated in the micro or toaster.

+Cooking With Pumpkin: Recipes That Go Beyond the Pie is my second cookbook.
 There’s over 50 pumpkin recipes including sweets, savory, drinks, and a photo for nearly every recipe.